-- The Company is strongly capitalised and over the past five years, the Solvency Capital Requirement margin has averaged to 253%, which equates to an average surplus capital of €14.6 million above the regulatory requirement.
-As at 31 December 2021, the Company has surplus capital of €16,877K above the regulatory requirement of €12,389K, resulting in a Solvency Capital Requirement margin of 236%.
-Excluding the positive impact of LACDT, the surplus capital would amount to €10,332K.
+- The Company is strongly capitalised and over the past five years, the Solvency Capital Requirement margin has averaged to 260%, which equates to an average surplus capital of €16 million above the regulatory requirement.
+As at 31 December 2022, the Company has surplus capital of €17,353K above the regulatory requirement of €10,661K, resulting in a Solvency Capital Requirement margin of 263%.
+Excluding the positive impact of LACDT, the surplus capital would amount to €11,891K.
 This capital base is considered sufficient for the Company to continue to operate at relatively normal levels. - Since the Company commenced its insurance operations in 2004, it has established itself as a major player in the local insurance market.
-Throughout the years, EIL's business model has been put to the test as the Company has successfully overcome a number of international financial crises, periods of slowdown in the local economy and most recent, a global pandemic.
+Throughout the years, EIL's business model has been put to the test as the Company has successfully overcome a number of international financial crises, periods of slowdown in the local economy and most recent, a global pandemic and Russia's invasion of Ukraine.
 The Company has a history of profitability and along the years, it has successfully achieved and maintained stability in earnings.
-It is therefore reasonable to project that the same level of profitability will be maintained going forward especially when one considers that EIL operates in a mature and saturated insurance market. - Through ongoing and successful management of its underwriting and claims risks, EIL has over the past five years, maintained a stable overall loss ratio that averages to 48%.
-Additionally, the Company maintains control on operating costs, thus allowing for an acceptable combined operating ratio.

-- The Company has in place a comprehensive reinsurance programme placed with leading international reinsurers, the majority of which are rated 'AA', which protects the Company against high severity claims or catastrophes.
+It is therefore reasonable to project that the same level of profitability will be maintained going forward especially when one considers that EIL operates in a mature and saturated insurance market. - Through ongoing and successful management of its underwriting and claims risks, EIL has over the past five years, maintained a stable overall loss ratio that averages to 50%.
+Additionally, the Company maintains control on operating costs, thus allowing for an acceptable combined operating ratio. - The Company has in place a comprehensive reinsurance programme placed with leading international reinsurers, the majority of which are rated 'AA', which protects the Company against high severity claims or catastrophes.
 This reinsurance programme has historically had a positive impact on net loss ratios, and it was fundamental in reducing volatility and establishing stability in earnings. - Currently, and over the business plan horizon, EIL is authorised to write most classes of non-life business.
 The products offered are therefore well diversified and it is reasonable to assume that should there be an instantaneous decrease in gross written premium, the reduction will be at different levels for different lines of business.
-Additionally, the impact will be minimal on those products that are obligatory including motor insurance, home insurance in case of home loans, marine hull insurance which is required to obtain a marine license and Contractors All Risk insurance for construction or infrastructure projects. - EIL utilises a variety of distribution channels, thus ensuring that potential and existing clients have a range of channels through which they may access and purchase the Company's insurance products. - The Company's taxable profits are not dependant solely on underwriting results.
-EIL holds a highly diversified investment portfolio that has provided consistent above-average returns, that equate to 5% over the past five years.
-In recent years, the Company has experienced a number of financial crises; the most perverse being the 2008 financial crisis and the 2020 downfall in international markets following the COVID-19 pandemic.
-The majority of investment fair value losses reported during these crises were unrealised and were typically fully recovered over the ensuing months in line with the resulting upswing in capital markets.
-On the basis of this invaluable experience, it is therefore reasonable to project continued above-average investment returns going forward. - The Company also holds a portfolio of properties that provide a flow of rental income and capital appreciation. - EIL is financially very strong and has a high level of liquidity which will enable it to withstand an instantaneous economic downturn.
-Over the past five years, through different periods of economic and investment markets performance, the Company's SCR margin has averaged to 253%.
+Additionally, the impact will be minimal on those products that are obligatory including motor insurance, home insurance in case of home loans, marine hull insurance which is required to obtain a marine license and Contractors All Risk insurance for construction or infrastructure projects.

+- EIL utilises a variety of distribution channels, thus ensuring that potential and existing clients have a range of channels through which they may access and purchase the Company's insurance products. - The Company's taxable profits are not dependent solely on underwriting results.
+EIL holds a highly diversified investment portfolio that provide consistent dividend and interest income flows which are expected to continue going forward. - The Company also holds a portfolio of properties that provide a flow of rental income and capital appreciation. - EIL is financially very strong and has a high level of liquidity which will enable it to withstand an instantaneous economic downturn.
+Over the past five years, through different periods of economic and investment markets performance, the Company's SCR margin has averaged to 260%.

-Due to the above and since companies in Malta do not have a time limit by when to utilise trading losses, LACDT was maintained at an estimated effective tax rate of 34.6% of Basic SCR and operational risk.
+Due to the above and since companies in Malta do not have a time limit by when to utilise trading losses, LACDT was maintained at an estimated effective tax rate of 33.9% of Basic SCR and operational risk.